-Sea Lion Skeleton Projects - Fort Bragg CA
+Sea Lion Skeleton Articulation Projects Fort Bragg, CA

 In July 2015, I was invited to go to Fort Bragg, California, to help articulate a couple sea lion skeletons for the NOYO Center for Marine Science.
 I had never before met the director, Sheila Seamans, and was going to be working with Mike DeRoos and his wife Michi Main, who are the top skeleton articulation specialists in Canada.
 (I had met Mike once before in Victoria, BC, as he was working on an 85-foot-long blue whale skeleton that came out as probably the nicest blue whale skeleton ever put on display.
 It is now at the Beaty Museum of Bio-Diversity in Vancouver, BC.).
 Mike and Michi and family were all there, and between everyone, it was a dream team bone building experience.

 Click on the first photo to start slideshow